symphco/engineering-standards/standards/nestjs_standards.md

 }
 ```

-- Use `CacheModule`: in-memory for dev; Redis for distributed

 ### Database Performance

+- Use indexes appropriately in schema
+- Implement pagination for large data queries
+- Avoid N+1 problems with joins or eager loading

 ```ts
 // Example: Pagination